 Consider SolarCoin as a helpful way to more quickly offset the cost of installing a solar array!

 #2.
 BitGreen (BITG)

 BitGreen was founded in late 2017 as a response to the environmental impact of Bitcoin.
 It is a community-driven initiative and energy-efficient alternative to Proof of Work consensus cryptocurrencies.
-The company created a non-profit foundation to oversee the maintenance of the BitGreen project and uses a low-energy Proof of Stake algorithm with segwit and deterministic masternodes as part of their proprietary protocol.
+The company created a non-profit foundation to oversee the maintenance of the BitGreen project.

 #3.
 Cardano (ADA)

 Cardano was developed by the co-founder of Ethereum, Charles Hoskinson, and was tested by academics and scientists as the world’s first peer-reviewed blockchain.
 It functions mainly as a digital currency but can also be used for digital contracts, DApps, and other purposes.
 Compared to Bitcoin’s 7 transactions a second, Cardano can achieve 1000 per second.

 Cardano is inherently more energy efficient than Bitcoin as it uses a ‘Proof of Stake’ consensus mechanism where those participating in the currency buy tokens to join the network.
 This helps save a staggering amount of energy, with the founder of Cardano claiming that the cryptocurrency network consumes only 6 GWh of power.

 Cardano is similar in some ways to Ethereum, but without a lot of the bloat associated with the latter token.
 This enables Cardano to scale up to meet increased demands for the cryptocurrency, without compromising on speed or efficiency.